Canon RP vs Nikon D4S

 Studio photographers will appreciate that the Nikon D4S (unlike the RP) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The RP is a recent model that features in the current product line-up of Canon.
 In contrast, the D4S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D4S was succeeded by the Nikon D5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the RP and D4S can be found, respectively, in the Canon RP Manual (free pdf) or the online Nikon D4S Manual.

 So how do things add up?
 Is the Canon RP better than the Nikon D4S or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.